sinajahangir/Flood-Resilience-Analysis/README.md

-Census Data Analysis and Clustering
+Census Data Analysis and Clustering: SoVI derivation

 This project involves analyzing census data, performing correlation analysis, and applying K-means clustering to uncover patterns and insights.
 The results are visualized through various plots, including a heatmap of correlation coefficients and a bar plot of significant correlations.